neuroinformatics-unit/gsoc/GSoC-2025/Datashuttle: Allow Google Drive or AWS as remote storage (Shrey).md

 - **Past Experience**

     I have about two years of experience programming in Python.
-I have used Python for just about everything from backend development to machine learning (ex. [collaborative filtering](https://www.kaggle.com/code/kglshrey/fastai-collaborativefiltering)).
+I have used Python for just about everything from backend development to machine learning (eg. [collaborative filtering](https://www.kaggle.com/code/kglshrey/fastai-collaborativefiltering)).
 I have developed web scraping scripts and coded high performance backends in Python.
 I also have experience in UI development using frameworks like React.
 Although I am new to open-source, I have been catching up quickly and have made a few contributions to Datashuttle.
 Here's my [first PR](https://github.com/neuroinformatics-unit/datashuttle/pull/479) that got merged.

     **Projects**
     - [Voice search for hotels](https://github.com/cs7-shrey/haven)